adanay/ParetoTracer/README.md

 ## Ready-to-use Examples
 Several ready-to-use examples are provided, i.e., script files containing examples on how to call the PT main functions.
 The examples are all grouped in two packages called **`x_trace`** and **`x_min`**.
-The x stands for examples or experiments, and the rest of the folder name denotes which function is been tested.
+The x stands for examples or experiments, and the rest of the folder name denotes which function is being tested.
 Additionally, the current experiments are grouped by the Hessian approximation strategy utilized in the experiment and by the function benchmark name.
 Finally, there is one file per experiment, **which is ready to use by just clicking the Run button of the MATLAB interface**.